 What is the process?

 Your blood is either taken at your health care provider’s office or you are sent to a separate lab, which may be a distance away depending on your home state.
-The blood is currently sent to California for analysis, and it takes approximately eight business days for the pregnant woman to receive the test results.
+The blood is currently sent to California for analysis, and the ultimate MaterniT21 how long does it take question is that it takes approximately eight business days for the pregnant woman to receive the test results.

 How does it work?